konstantinos61-0/minimal-http-1.0-server-in-c/README.md

 - METHOD: Method is being parsed.
 URI: uri is being parsed, etc.
 - Exceptions:
     - CR, CR_F: byte '\r' has just been parsed
-    - LF, LF_F: byte '\n' has just been parsed.
-LF_F indicates that the final lf byte has been read and corresponds to a success code 200.
+    - LF, SUCCESS_GET: byte '\n' has just been parsed.
+SUCCESS_GET also indicates that the final LF byte has been read and parsing was successful with a corresponding GET method
     - FAILURE_XXX: (where XXX is any possible response code implemented other than 200) Request rejected with a failure code XXX

+This part of the design specifically promotes feature extensibility.
+For example, if we wanted to implement the method HEAD, we would add a new succcess state, say 'SUCCESS_HEAD', and handle it with some modifications in the transition functions (see below).

 ### transitions.c
-This file implements the behaviour of the FSM request parser via the transition functions.
+This file implements the behaviour of the FSM request parser via the transition functions and some test functions.
 Each state has a corresponding transition function which encodes the logic of the state transitions for each possible state, for each possible input.
 The resulting bundle of functions makes up the FSM's behaviour which must adhere to the above specification.
-Also, some test functions used in transitions are defined.

 ### helpers.c
 Contains utility functions used throughout all other source files, including:
 - socket setup and binding
 - request reading
-- response header contruction for any response
+- response header construction for any response
-- linked list utilities for header storage
+- linked list utilities for header storage and logging
 - MIME type detection
 - response sending, including error template serving.